binkley/modern-java-practices/README.md

 or a project on any
 *[JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages)*
 (Clojure, Groovy, JRuby, Java, Jython, Kotlin, Scala, _et al_), this article is for you.
 This article assumes you are using Gradle or Maven for your build locally, and in CI.
 Some of you are using other build systems native to your source language.
 Please follow along!

 **What is the goal of this article?** I want to highlight modern practies in building Java/JVM projects with Gradle or Maven, and provide guidance, or at least food for thought.
 The sample Gradle and Maven projects use Java, but most recommendations apply to builds for _any_ JVM language.
-I'll never be as clever or as talented as [_why the lucky stiff_](http://poignant.guide/book/), but I hope this writing helps you have a JVM build that makes you, developers, and others happy.
+I'll never be as clever or as talented as [_why the lucky stiff_](http://poignant.guide/book/), but I hope writing this makes you, developers, and others happy.

-See the wheel to the right?  _No, you do not need to be agile!_ (But I encourage you to explore the benefits of Agile.)
+See the wheel to the right?
+_No, you do not need to be agile!_
+(But I encourage you to explore the benefits of Agile.)
 This article is for you regardless of how your team approaches software.
-The point is to "make people awesome" for any project, possibly the most key value of the Agile approach to software.
+The point is to _"make people awesome"_ for any project, possibly the most key value of the Agile approach to software.

 ### Principles in designing these builds